6 Ways to Improve Your B2B Sales Prospecting Strategy

 - Buyer Personas: The Missing Piece to Your Lead Gen Puzzle

-2. Be Proactive and Consistent
+2. Be Proactive and Consistent.

-It’s easy to put sales prospecting on the back burner when sales are slow—but, in order to consistently maintain a full pipeline, you must make B2B prospecting a daily activity.
+It’s easy to put sales prospecting on the back burner when sales are slow—but, in order to consistently maintain a full pipeline, you must make it a daily activity.
 It’s no longer enough to rely on your marketing team for leads, you have to go out and find them yourself.

 Consider setting yourself, or your team, daily prospecting goals.
 How many cold calls should reps make a day?
 How many emails should they send?
-By establishing a process, prospecting quickly becomes a habit and can help you avoid a lead or revenue shortage.
+By establishing a method and process, prospecting quickly becomes a habit and can help you avoid a lead or revenue shortage.

-3. Nurture Relationships
+3. Nurture Relationships.

 Even after you’ve perfected your sales pitch and contacted all the right people, you’re still going to be rejected.
 And while rejection always hurts, don’t give up on the prospects that tell you ‘no’.
-Instead, develop a strategy to nurture these prospects until they become ready to buy.
+Instead, develop a prospecting strategy to nurture these prospects until they become ready to buy.

 The key to building a lasting relationship with a prospect is to understand why they said ‘no’ in the first place.
 Many times, ‘no’ really means ‘not yet’.
 Take the time to understand what the hesitation is or why your product isn’t necessarily a good fit.
 Then, develop a nurture cadence to maintain your relationship with this prospect.
 Aim to be helpful, rather than pushy.

 For more information about overcoming objections, check out our recent blog post: Defeating 5 of the Most Common Sales Objections.